AaronDJohnson/ptmcmcsampler-conda/README.md

-# ptmcmcsampler-conda
+# enterprise-conda
- Install PTMCMCSampler with conda
+ Install enterprise and requirements using conda install.